OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/01-container-security.md

 * Namespaces are enabled to ensure that
 * Leave control groups (cgroups) at default setting to ensure that tampering does not take place with excessive resource consumption.
-* Do not enable experimental features for Docker.
+* Do not enable experimental features for Docker
 * set docker.service file ownership to root:root.
 * Set docker.service file permissions to either 644 or to a more restrictive value.
 * Set docker.socket file ownership and group ownership to root.
-* Set file permissions on the docker.socket file to 644 or more restrictively.
+* Set file permissions on the docker.socket file to 644 or more restrictively
-* Set /etc/docker directory ownership and group ownership to root.
+* Set /etc/docker directory ownership and group ownership to root
-* Set /etc/docker directory permissions to 755 or more restrictively.
+* Set /etc/docker directory permissions to 755 or more restrictively
 * Set ownership of registry certificate files (usually found under `/etc/docker/certs.d/<registry-name>` directory) to individual ownership and is group owned by root.
 * Set registry certificate files (usually found under `/etc/docker/certs.d/<registry-name>` directory) permissions to 444 or more restrictively.
 * Acquire and ship daemon logs to SIEM for monitoring
 * Inter-container network connections are restricted and enabled on a requirement basis.
-    By default containers cannot capture packets that have other containers as destination.
+    By default containers cannot capture packets that have other containers as destination
-* Where hairpin NAT is enabled, userland proxy is disabled.
+* Where hairpin NAT is enabled, userland proxy is disabled
 * Docker daemon is run as a non-root user to mitigate lateral privilege escalation due to any possible compromise of vulnerabilities.
 * `No_new_priv` is set (but not to false) to ensure that containers cannot gain additional privileges